-Tables that you create in non-ANSI compliant databases have privileges that allow all users access.
+By default, tables that you create in databases that are not ANSI-compliant have privileges that allow access to all users.
 Although the default database permissions or access privileges prevent access to the tables, correct security practice protects the audit-analysis table in a database that is not ANSI-compliant by revoking access from all other users as soon as that table is created.

-You can use the following SQL statements to control access: REVOKE ALL ON table FROM PUBLIC GRANT ALL ON table TO informix
+You can use the following SQL statements to control access: REVOKE ALL ON table FROM PUBLIC; GRANT ALL ON table TO informix;